ebrezadev/nRF24L01-C-Driver/README.md

 ___________________________________________nRF24L01+ c library

-version 1.0
+* version 1.0
-Reza Ebrahimi
+* Reza Ebrahimi

 This library is written in portable C, and is MCU independant.
-It consumes a small In order to implement it to your MCU of choice, you need to manipulate functions inside nrf24l01_low_level.c file (SPI, pin configurations) and leave other files as they are.
+It consumes a small amount of RAM (under 50 bytes) and program memory (under 2 KB).
+In order to implement it to your MCU of choice, you need to manipulate functions inside nrf24l01_low_level.c file (SPI, pin configurations) and leave other files as they are.
 This library is written based on the nRF24L01+ Preliminary Product Specification released by Nordic Semiconductor and is not influenced by other (probably numorous) libraries out there.
 Any resemblance to pre-existing code is unintentional.

 You can use this library in any way, shape or form.
 I'd be very happy if you mention my name though.

 ___________________________________________HOW TO USE

 As mentioned earlier, first you need to implement low level settings like SPI, delay function and pin configurations inside nrf24l01_low_level.c file (LEVEL 1).

 Start by calling nrf24_device(uint8_t device_mode, uint8_t reset_state) function.
-You can set the
-device mode to either TRANSMITTER, RECEIVER, POWER_SAVING or TURN_OFF and reset_state to RESET or NO_RESET. if this is the first time nrf24_device is called, nrf24l01+ is reset regardless of reset_state. nrf24_device initializes the low level API like SPI etc, and sets nrf24l01+ with default values and settings.
+You can set the device mode to either TRANSMITTER, RECEIVER, POWER_SAVING or TURN_OFF and reset_state to RESET or NO_RESET. if this is the first time nrf24_device is called, nrf24l01+ is reset regardless of reset_state. nrf24_device initializes the low level API like SPI etc, and sets nrf24l01+ with default values and settings.
 These settings and values can be changed with manipulating macros inside nrf24l01.h, or by calling LEVEL 3 functions. the next steps depend on the chosen device_mode.

 For TRANSMITTER:
 Use nrf24_transmit(uint8_t *payload, uint8_t payload_width, uint8_t acknowledgement_state) to send an array of 1 byte blocks, with the specified payload_width and acknowledgement_state (could be ACK_MODE or NO_ACK_MODE).
 If nrf24l01+ is set to static payload width, payload_width is ignored. nrf24_transmit has 2 different outputs: TRANSMIT_BEGIN and TRANSMIT_FAIL (in case of wrong mode of operation or full TX FIFO buffer).
 Next, you can use nrf24_transmit_status() which has no input, but gives back status: TRANSMIT_IN_PROGRESS if the payload is still not sent or if TX buffer is empty, TRANSMIT_DONE if the payload is sent successfully, TRANSMIT_FAILED if the payload has reached he maximum number of retransmits (only in ACK_MODE).